 3.1.2 DAMAGES/LIABILITY AT MOVE OUT.
 Tenants are responsible for any damages caused by Tenant beyond normal wear and tear including, but not limited to, holes in walls, doors, or ceilings (holes from normal picture hanging hooks are considered normal wear and tear) or animal damage to the home, garage, carpet, or yard.
 See Section 17.6 of this Handbook for further information on financial liability at move out.

-Self-help work in AMH units may be authorized if the proposed work is relatively simple and is primarily for Tenant benefit.
-Self-help work must not generate additional maintenance costs or increase the size of the living area, or structurally compromise the unit.
+Special Modification work in AMH units may be authorized if the proposed work is relatively simple and is primarily for Resident benefit.
+This work must not generate additional maintenance costs or increase the size of the living area, or structurally compromise the unit.
 Drilling holes, installing nails, bolts, or other similar devices in the exterior siding of your home is prohibited.
-If you are unsure as to whether a Self Help Work Request Liability form is required, please contact our office for clarification.
-Tenants or spouses with Power of Attorney may submit Self Help Work Request Liability forms in person or online at www.auroramilitaryhousing.com/residents/self-help-request/.
+If you are unsure as to whether a Special Modification Request Form is required, please contact our office for clarification.
+Tenants or spouses with Power of Attorney may submit Special Modification Request Forms in person or online at https://www.auroramilitaryhousing.com/residents/special-modification-request

-3.2.1 REMOVAL OF SELF-HELP WORK.
-Self-help work must be removed prior to the final inspection.
-When removing self-help work, your home or area must be restored to its original condition.
+3.2.1 REMOVAL OF SPECIAL MODIFICATIONS.
+Special Modification work must be removed prior to the final inspection.
+When removing, your home or area must be restored to its original condition.

 3.3 INTERIOR UNIT CARE